 basis with an emphasis on the Buildings and Grounds and Gymnastics Center.
 The Study identified needed structural repairs such as replacement of roof trusses, reconstruction of the basement ceiling, masonry repair, ventilation system replacement, and roofing replacement.
 The District was actively pursuing the relocation of one or all of the following: Administrative offices, the Gymnastics, and/or the Buildings & Grounds functions.
-In 2011, the Park District purchased the 25 Lake Street property, with the Board approving moving the gymnastics program to it.
-An architectural firm was hired for validating the cost of moving gymnastics to 25 Lake Street, and expanding Building and Grounds and renovating Administration at 218 Madison.
+In 2011, the Park District purchased the 25 Lake Street property with the Board approving moving the gymnastics program to it.
+An architectural firm was hired for validating the cost of moving gymnastics to 25 Lake Street, expanding Building and Grounds, and renovating Administration at 218 Madison.
 In 2013, the gymnastics programs were relocated to the new Gymnastics and Recreation Center.
-In 2015, the District completed a redevelopment of both the buildings and grounds space as well as the administration area.
+In 2015, the District completed a redevelopment of both the Buildings and Grounds space as well as the Administrative area.
 These improvements provide buildings and grounds the work space needed and brought the entire building up current code.

-This facility is used for Park District administrative offices and buildings and grounds.
+This facility is used for Park District Administrative offices and Buildings and Grounds.